Tag: hear

 Psalm 111; Isaiah 25:6–10a; Mark 6:35–44

-The has long existed as a reminder of .
-The truly veiled bride becomes a mystery (again) as she walks down the aisle toward an anxious and waiting groom.
+The has long existed as a physical reminder of mystery.
+The truly veiled bride becomes a mystery (again) as she walks down the aisle toward an anxious and waiting .
 Modern weddings have pretty much eschewed the bridal veil.
 The bride may have a nominal veil, but it serves no purpose but to fulfill a clothing tradition, as it does not mask the bride as she walks down the aisle.
 Even when we think we know what is behind the veil, there is this mystery of “what if” behind the veil that still attracts us.

 The veil mentioned in Isaiah is a mystery in and of itself.
-Some translations leave it as a “shroud” or “veil”.
-Others it a “burial shroud” due to its Hebrew root being “tight wrapping”.
+Some translations leave it as a “shroud” or “veil”. it a “burial shroud” due to its Hebrew root being “tight wrapping”.
 However, a “tight wrapping” can also be interpreted as “swaddling clothes” (i.e., for an infant).

-The veil stuck in the middle of a feast and the destruction of death definitely puts some additional ambiguity in there (Hey, it’s a mystery!). commentators will often invoke the “death of death” in this.
+The veil stuck in the middle of a feast and the destruction of definitely puts some additional ambiguity in there (Hey, it’s a mystery!).
+Christian commentators will often invoke the “death of death” in this.
 They may be right.

 However, at least some of the Jewish commentators put this in the middle of something completely different.
 Depending on how certain words are translated, this passage isn’t a positive message to non-Jews.
 According to Rashi, the whole feast is actually a trap, where the feast appears to be fine food and wine, but is actually the leftovers and the dregs (the debris left in the bottom after wine is aged), and that the nations (granted, that attack the Jews) will be destroyed.